- Associate Professor

 As a twentieth-century historian, I am especially interested in the evolution of certain kinds of professional knowledges and identities, how those knowledges and identities gain status and authority at particular moments, how they travel, and what happens when individuals encounter different environments and alternative ways of understanding the world.
 My book, Inescapable Ecologies: A History of Environment, Disease, and Knowledge, draws on environmental history and the history of the body to explore the ways in which doctors, public health officials, engineers, and lay persons have understood the intertwined issues of environment, health, race, and disease in one particular place from the late nineteenth to the late twentieth century.
 This book was awarded the American Historical Association’s John H. Dunning Prize, the American Historical Association-Pacific Coast Branch Book Prize, and the Western Association of Women Historian’s Serra-Keller Prize.
 My current book project continues my interest in the production of knowledge, while placing that interest in a transnational frame and looking at a different set of concerns and actors.
-Tentatively titled Engineering Modern Lands, this book tells a cultural, environmental, and postcolonial history of postwar “development” by following American water engineers in the decades immediately after World War II as they moved between North America and other places to undertake a series of remarkably unsuccessful projects.
-It is both a history of how distinct local environments shaped transnational knowledge-making practices in the mid-twentieth century, and an examination of American imperial projects from the perspectives of the engineers, technicians, and laborers who tried to implement those projects on the ground.
+Tentatively titled Engineering Modern Lands, this book tells a cultural, environmental, and postcolonial history of postwar “development” by following American water engineers in the decades immediately after World War II as they moved between Washington's Columbia Basin and Afghanistan's Helmand Valley.
+Focusing on how local environments and materials have shaped technoscientific practices across the twentieth century, I am especially interested in how American approaches to infrastructure grew out of the nation's settler colonial history in the American West.

 My teaching and research reflect my continuing interest in issues of environment and culture, disease and public health, science and technology studies, and the history of the US West, as well as more recent interests in consumption and consumerism, material culture studies, and transnational environmental history.
 I currently serve on the editorial boards of Environmental History and Environmental Justice.

 U.S. Environmental History (HSTAA 221/ENVIR 221)